drichorino/drichorino/README.md

-- 👋 Hey, I’m Aldrich and I am working as a software engineer!
+- 👋 Hey, I’m Aldrich and I am working as a software engineer.
 - 👀 I’m very curious about our own universe - from the depths of our oceans, to the farthest regions of outer space and beyond!
 - 🪐 My dream as a kid was to be an astronaut .. and still is!
 - 📫 You can reach me on my LinkedIn profile -- linkedin.com/in/ajescudero/.